How to Make Beautiful After Christmas Winter Mantel Decor

 Winter: Add some vintage brass deer and pine cones

-Non-holiday: You can always add extra candlesticks and white candles to create the look of a collection.
+Non-holiday: You can always add extra candlesticks and white candles to create the look of a curated collection.
 I also use vintage books year-round, no matter the season.
 They also help provide a variety of height which can be especially helpful for mantel decorating.
+Over on THIS blog post, you can find 27 ways to decorate with old vintage books!

-It’s a simple way for a decor recipe with cozy styling that you can enjoy all season long, from Thanksgiving all the way until the end of the long winter season!
+It’s a simple way for a winter mantel decor recipe with cozy styling that you can enjoy all season long, from Thanksgiving all the way until the end of the long winter season!

-Have fun decorating and stay cozy this season!
+Have fun decorating and stay cozy this winter season!

 Blessings,